shirongzheng/Online-Restaurant-Ordering-System/README.md

 Those below show the simple and basic features of simulator.

 ## Customer Login
-Only the enter information match the database.
+Only the enter information match the database
 ![img](https://github.com/shirongzheng/CSC322-Online-Restaurant-Ordering-System/blob/master/GIF/CustomerLogin.gif)

 ## Retrieve Food
-Any one could retrieve food information depend on the corresponding number.
+Any one could retrieve food information depend on the corresponding number
 ![img](https://github.com/shirongzheng/CSC322-Online-Restaurant-Ordering-System/blob/master/GIF/RetrieveFood.gif)

 ## Ordering Food
-Any registered customer could ordering food from this system, then it will appeal in the manager's site.
+Any registered customer could ordering food from this system, then it will appeal in the manager's site
 ![img](https://github.com/shirongzheng/CSC322-Online-Restaurant-Ordering-System/blob/master/GIF/OrderingFood.gif)

 ## Review Food